 “Washington Taking ‘Devil-May-Care Attitude’ to Plutonium Deal With Russia,” Sputnik News, October 4, 2016.

 Marissa Newman, “Netanyahu reported to say legal system based on Talmud,” Times of Israel, May 8, 2014.

 “‘Israel wanted Assad gone since start of Syria civil war,’” Jerusalem Post, September 17, 2013.

 Jeffrey Goldberg, “The Obama Doctrine,” Atlantic, April 2016 issue.

 Maria Abi-Habib, “Syria Rebels Draw Closer to al Qaeda-Linked Group,” Wall Street Journal, September 29, 2016.

 Barnard, “Audio Reveals What John Kerry Told Syrians Behind Closed Doors,” NY Times, September 30, 2016.

-Posted by Jonas E. Alexis on October 4, 2016, With 10059 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on October 4, 2016, With 10122 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.